Gokul-Raja84/MATH-SCRIBBLE/README.md

 ![Math Scribble UI](https://github.com/Gokul-Raja84/MATH-SCRIBBLE/assets/106546785/70f85540-591f-4fdc-a4f4-eea78812a444)

+"The GitHub Pages hosting for Math Scribble's showcase is available at [MATH-SCRIBBLE](https://gokul-raja84.github.io/MATH-SCRIBBLE).
+This platform offers a glimpse into the Math Scribble user interface and its accessibility features.
+Please note that this is a frontend-only representation, and no backend functionalities or server connections are implemented.
+The purpose is solely to convey the essence and idea behind the Math Scribble project."

 1. **Project Title:**
    - The "Handwritten Mathematical Expression Recognition & Calculation System App Using Deep Learning" project is an innovative venture designed to revolutionize our interaction with mathematical equations.
 At its core, this system seamlessly merges user-friendly design with the power of modern deep learning techniques, creating a bridge between traditional handwriting and contemporary digital computation.
 In an era where handwritten mathematical expressions continue to play a crucial role in education, research, and problem-solving, this system marks a significant advancement.
 It challenges traditional methods, unlocking new avenues for problem-solving and reshaping the way we engage with mathematical concepts.